 Now my dream and vision has come to fruition with the help of my newly formed team.
 I love reading and farming, so why not combine the two?

-I live in Wiltshire with my husband Richard and our two children, Oliver and Harriet.
+I live in Wiltshire with my husband Richard and our children.
 We farm approximately 100 acres and breed pedigree Herefords, Ruby Reds and Beef Shorthorns.
 In my spare time I like to show our cattle at agricultural shows, read books and magazines and go open water swimming (in the summer!).